gearglow/ReptiliaWithATwist/The List.md

 >
 > Thank you for informing me of this change.
 I'll update your file and accommodations accordingly.
 Will you be undergoing the transition ritual at St. Mungo's before term starts?
 >
->  -- Prof. Minerva McGonagall
+>  -- Professor Minerva McGonagall
 >   Deputy Headmistress
 >   Hogwarts School of Witchcraft & Wizardry